 Odds & Ends

 On Dec.
-15, 1970, Glenn Hall became the second netminder in NHL history to win 400 games by making 38 saves in the Blues’ 2-1 defeat of the North Stars.
+15, 1970, Glenn Hall became the second netminder in NHL history to win 400 games by making 38 saves in the Blues’ 2-1 victory over the North Stars.
 Bill Sutherland scored both goals for St. Louis.
-Hall joined Terry Sawchuk as the only two goaltenders with 400 wins.
-There are now 13 members of the 400-win club with the most recent addition being Marc-Andre Fleury.
+Hall joined Terry Sawchuk as the only two NHL goaltenders with 400 wins.
+There are now 13 members of the 400-win club, with the most recent addition being Marc-Andre Fleury.

 Happy Birthday to You

 Just 10 current and former NHL players have been born on this date.
-Leading the way for this small group are Ric Seiling (63), Mario Marois (63), Yanni Gourde (29) and the late Art Jackson.
+Leading the way for this small group are Ric Seiling (64), Mario Marois (64), Yanni Gourde (30), the late Art Jackson.